fmaule/generate-build-manifest/README.md

 **Q: What if I don't want certain information, like GitHub action details, in my manifest?**

 - **A:** This action is flexible.
 You can easily customize the content of the manifest by using the provided inputs.
-For instance, if you don't want the GitHub action details in your manifest, you can set the `action-info` input to `false`. to false.
+For instance, if you don't want the GitHub action details in your manifest, you can set the `action-info` input to `false`.